JinyeRAN/JinyeRAN.github.io/content/papers/paper2/index.md

 ---
 title: "Lightweight Wavelet-Based Transformer for Image Super-Resolution"
 date: 2022-11-11
-author: ["Jinye Ran", "Zili Zhang"]
+author: ["Jinye Ran and Zili Zhang"]
-description: "This paper studies the pulmonary efficiency of sausage dogs.
-Published in the Journal of Canine Science, 2004."
+description: "This paper investigates a lightweight vision Transformer for signal image super-resolution and, for the first time, incorporates stationary wavelet transform into the modeling process to enhance its performance.
+Published in PRICAI, 2022."
-summary: "This paper studies the pulmonary efficiency of sausage dogs through several experiments."
+summary: "This paper investigates a lightweight vision Transformer for signal image super-resolution and, for the first time, incorporates stationary wavelet transform into the modeling process to enhance its performance.
+Published in PRICAI, 2022."
 cover:
     image: "vis.jpg"
     alt: "Lightweight Wavelet-Based Transformer for Image Super-Resolution"